 It’s about thinking outside the box and taking that extra step.
 Company videos, employee testimonials, contributed content authored by company experts and thought-leaders, and interviews of key company personnel captured in the press are all ways companies get the word out about their employee value proposition (EVP).
 Something as simple as a casual interview with your company’s CEO to discuss your mission is a great way to grow your online presence and grow a positive brand reputation in the eyes of your candidates.

 As a brand, if you are looking to influence and educate your candidate community, your social footprint is a crucial piece of this puzzle.
 Take a look at these stats:

 - 81% of people are more likely to take action from info shared on Twitter.

-- The average American spends 37 minutes per day on social media sites.
+- The average American adult spends 11 hours per day on social media sites.